AntonSk98/your_personal_fitness_reminder/README.md

 # Your Personal Fitness Reminder

 ## Overview.
-There are a few grammatical errors and some sentences could be rephrased for clarity.
-Here's a corrected version:

 Fitness Reminder is a simple and easy-to-use Telegram bot that generates workouts for end-users.
 With its vast collection of exercises, like dumbbells, weight-free exercises, and abs exercises, the bot provides a wide range of workout options to choose from.